dqops/dqo/docs/reference/sensors/column/datatype-column-sensors.md

 ## string datatype detect
 Column level sensor that analyzes all values in a text column and detects the data type of the values.
- The sensor returns a value that identifies the detected data type of column: 1 - integers, 2 - floats, 3 - dates, 4 - timestamps, 5 - booleans, 6 - strings, 7 - mixed data types.
+ The sensor returns a value that identifies the detected data type of column: 1 - integers, 2 - floats, 3 - dates, 4 - datetimes, 6 - booleans, 7 - strings, 8 - mixed data types.

 **Sensor summary**